zitadel/zitadel/site/docs/administrate/03-projects.en.md

 In ZITADEL all clients located in the same project share their roles, grants and authorizations.
 From a access management perspective you manage who has what role in the project and your application consume this information.
 A project belongs to exactly one organisation.
+The attribute project role assertion defines, if the roles should be integrated in the tokens without sending corresponding scope (urn:zitadel:iam:org:project:role:{rolename})
+With the project role check you can define if a user should have a requested role to be able to logon.

 **Clients**

-Clients are described here [What are clients](administrate#What_are_clients) Basically these are you applications who initiate the authorization flow
+Clients are described here [What are clients](administrate#What_are_clients) Basically these are you applications who initiate the authorization flow.

 **Roles**

-Roles (or Project Roles) is a mean of managing users access rights for a certain project.
+[Roles (or Project Roles)](administrate#Roles) is a mean of managing users access rights for a certain project.
-These roles are opaque for ZITADEL and have no weight in relation to each other.
+These [roles](administrate#Roles)  are opaque for ZITADEL and have no weight in relation to each other.
-So if a user has two roles, admin and user in a certain project, the information will be treated additive.
+So if a [user](administrate#Users) has two roles, admin and user in a certain project, the information will be treated additive.

 **Grants**